drsnyder/gantry/README.markdown

 versions execute each command concurrently on each host using the clojure agents facility and `send-off`.

-To use the core library, add `[gantry "0.0.1-SNAPSHOT"]` to your project.clj.
+To use the core library, add `[gantry "0.0.1-SNAPSHOT"]` to the dependencies in your project.clj.

 Examples: